Cheers: Filming styles and locations

+Set pieces after the show

-After the show ended, the 1,000 square foot bar set from Cheers was offered to the Smithsonian, which turned it down because it was too large.
+After the show ended, the 1,000-square-foot bar set from Cheers was offered to the Smithsonian, which turned it down because it was too large.
 It was displayed for a short time at the defunct Hollywood Entertainment Museum, but later returned to storage, where it remained for many years.
 In 2014, CBS donated the set to the Museum of Television after a years-long campaign by James Burrows and his office on behalf of the museum's founder, James Comisar.
 At the time of the donation, Comisar initiated a planned $100,000 restoration of the set using former conservators from the Los Angeles County Museum of Art, although a site for the 10,000 item collection of the museum had not been decided upon.

+The bar itself was sold at auction in 2023 for $675,000.
+The front door of the bar from the set sold at auction in 2025 for $163,000.

 Theme song

 Before "Where Everybody Knows Your Name", written by Gary Portnoy and Judy Hart Angelo, became the show's theme song, Cheers' producers rejected two of Portnoy's and Hart Angelo's songs.
 The songwriters had collaborated to provide music for Preppies, an unsuccessful Broadway musical.
-When told they could not appropriate "People Like Us", Preppies' opening song, the pair wrote another song "My Kind of People", which resembled "People Like Us" and intended to satirize "the lifestyle of old decadent old-money WASPs," but, to meet producers' demands, they rewrote the lyrics to be about "likeable losers" in a Boston bar.
+When told they could not appropriate "People Like Us", Preppies' opening song, the pair wrote another song, "My Kind of People", which resembles "People Like Us" and was intended to satirize "the lifestyle of old decadent old-money WASPs", but to meet producers' demands, they rewrote the lyrics to be about "likeable losers" in a Boston bar.
 The show's producers rejected this song, as well.
 After they read the script of the series pilot, they created another song "Another Day".
 When Portnoy and Hart Angelo heard that NBC had commissioned thirteen episodes, they created an official theme song "Where Everybody Knows Your Name" and rewrote the lyrics.
 On syndicated airings of Cheers, the theme song was shortened to make room for additional commercials.